nomansadiq11/devops-utils/vault/vault-webhook-timeout.md

 ## Solution 1

-Increase the timeout to 30s which will solve the issue
+Increase the vault-webshook `mutatingwebhookconfiguration` timeout to 30s which will solve the issue,

 ## Solution 2